zubairov/tesb-rt-se/examples/locator-rest-proxy/README.txt

 3) Run maven execute plugin
 mvn exec:java

-In console you will see the output of the example.
+In the console you will see the output of the example.